 Like you might expect from an artist, it wasn’t long before Jeff went looking for the next iteration.

-With a self-described Burning Man spirit, Jeff drew inspiration from a Steam Punk aesthetic and concepted the next generation of beer bike for the brewery.
+With a self-described Burning Man spirit, Jeff drew inspiration from a Steam Punk aesthetic and devised the next generation of beer bike for the brewery.
 It too would revive lifeless parts (and make them far cooler).
 The front and rear drivetrain for The Time Machine, as well as the motor, come from an industrial utility cart.
-Riders’ pedal strokes spin a 4-foot diameter, 300-tooth sprocket, which in turn spins an alternator that charges hidden batteries.
-That energy allows an actual driver to press the not-gas pedal and whisk beer bikers around.
+Pedal strokes spin a 4-foot diameter, 300-tooth sprocket, which in turn spins an alternator that charges hidden batteries.
+That energy allows an actual driver to press the “gas” pedal and whisk beer bikers around.

 The ultimate focal point, though, is the mini Hop Torpedo on board that gives riders’ beers an optional final hop-aroma kick.
 The mini Hop Torpedo works like a French press, filling the vessel—already loaded with hops—with draught beer to briefly steep before finding its way into a glass.

 Jeff’s ingenuity has long complemented our pioneering spirit at Sierra Nevada.
-Whether you’re on one of our hand-made beer bikes or scanning our beer boards in the Pub or Tasting Room in Chico, we hope you’ll be as impressed with Jeff’s craftsmanship as we’ve been for three decades.
+Whether you’re on one of our hand-made beer bikes or scanning our Taproom beer boards, we hope you’ll be as impressed with Jeff’s craftsmanship as we’ve been for three decades.